 In late January 2021, the Company commenced pre-construction activities for the refinery, including detailed engineering and the tendering process for long lead equipment items.
 The vendor for the cobalt crystallizer, a critical piece of equipment in the expanded refinery, has been selected and the equipment engineering work has started.
+Site establishment activities are going with the First Cobalt Owners Team now operating from site on a full-time basis.
+The Company has continued to hire strong project team members from the local community, and currently has an Owners Team comprising 7 people.

 On March 29, 2021, the Company announced it had signed a flexible, long-term, offtake agreement with Stratton Metal Resources Limited ("Stratton Metals") for the sale of future cobalt sulfate production from the Refinery.
-First Cobalt will have the option to sell up to 100% of its annual cobalt sulfate production to Stratton Metals, subject to a minimum annual quantity.
-The contract is for five years, with prices based on prevailing market prices of cobalt sulfate at the time of shipments.
-The arrangement provides the flexibility for the Company to enter into offtake contracts with
+First